score-partners/score.partners/process/1-discovery.md

 Challenge working groups; the [**"D3.1 Challenge detection methodology"**](https://docs.google.com/document/d/1B7sBfOUatLpSQnRqOZidihVEgINO6RD5cRYMV0EmLFQ/edit?usp=sharing) will be used.
 (NOTE: This  is still in beta testing, and will be updated here once validated.)

-Solution working groups; participating partners will complete a short 'temporary work plan' in their 'proposed working group' community thread.
+Solution working groups; participating partners will complete a short [**'work plan'**](https://score.community/t/solution-definition-document/690) in their 'proposed working group' community thread.
 This will be managed by Hugo, Amsterdam - WP4 lead.

 ## Next steps!